Sufis and Mamluks: a Chapter in the Islamization of Palestine

 The second part of the paper deals directly with the presence of Sufism in Palestine.
 It surveys the presence of Sufi shaykhs and institutions in areas such as Jerusalem, Hebron and Nablus, showing a significant Sufi presence in those areas (ch.2), and then moves to the area of Safed and the Galilee (ch.3).
 This chapter is based mostly on a previously unstudied primary source written in Safed in the 14th century by a local khatib, named Shams al-Din Muhammad al-῾Uthmani.
 The source, named "Ta’rikh Safad", gives us a rare glimpse into Muslim life in the area, it reveals unknown villages, religious institutions and more.
 More important for our purpose, it shows how fluid were the boundaries between "Sufis" and "῾Ulama", and how significant was the presence of Sufi shaykhs in Safed, as well as in the rural hinterland of the Galilee, in the first hundred years after the expulsion of the Crusaders.
 The presence of Sufis and Sufi institutions in the area in this transformative period and their important role in the local Islamic society, on top of the hostile attitude that many Sufis showed towards the non-Muslim inhabitants, indicate that the Sufis played a crucial role in the shaping of Islamic society and the Islamization of the area.

-M.A in Islam and Middle Eastern Studies, Hebrew University of Jerusalem.
-The title of my dissertation was: "Sufis and Mamluks: A Chapter in the Islamization of Palestine", written under the supervision of Prof. Reuven Amitai (2010-2013).
+2010-2013: M.A in Islam and Middle Eastern Studies, Hebrew University of Jerusalem.
+The title of my dissertation was: "Sufis and Mamluks: A Chapter in the Islamization of Palestine", written under the supervision of Prof. Reuven Amitai.

-Recipient of the Segal award for academic achievement in Middle East Studies (2013).
+2013: Recipient of the Segal award for academic achievement in Middle East Studies.

-Member in an academic delegation to Germany (summer 2011).
+Summer 2011: Member in an academic delegation to Germany.

 Hebrew: Mother tongue.